pagkly/Zed/Investopedia4/Human Development Index (HDI) Definition.md

 ## Limitations of the Index

 The HDI is a simplification and an admittedly limited evaluation of human development.
-The HDI does not specifically reflect quality-of-life factors, such as empowerment movements or overall feelings of security.
+The HDI does not specifically reflect quality-of-life factors, such as empowerment movements or overall feelings of [[Security|security]].
 In recognition of these facts, the Human Development Report Office (HDRO) provides additional composite indices to evaluate other life aspects, including inequality issues such as gender disparity or racial inequality.3 Examination and evaluation of a country's HDI are best done in concert with examining these and other factors, such as the country's rate of economic growth, expansion of employment opportunities, and the success of initiatives undertaken to improve the overall quality of life within a country.

 Several economists have raised the criticism of the HDI that it is essentially redundant as a result of the high correlations between the HDI, its components, and simpler measures of income per capita.
 GNI per capita (or even GDP per capita) correlates very highly with both the overall HDI and the other two components in both values and rankings.
 Given these strong and consistent correlations, it would be simpler and clearer to just compare per capita GNI across countries than to spend time and resources collecting data for the additional components that provide little or no additional information to the overall index.

-Indeed, a fundamental principle of the composite index design is to not include multiple additional components that are strongly correlated in a way that suggests that they might reflect the same underlying phenomenon.
+Indeed, a fundamental principle of the composite index design is to not include multiple additional components that are strongly correlated in a way that suggests that they might reflect the same [[Underlying|underlying]] phenomenon.
 This is to prevent inefficient double counting and to avoid introducing additional sources of potential errors in the data.

-In the case of HDI, the inclusion of the components is problematic because it is easily plausible that higher average incomes directly lead to both more investment in formal education and better health and longevity, and definitions and measurement of years of schooling and life expectancy can vary widely from country to country.
+In the case of HDI, the inclusion of the components is problematic because it is easily plausible that higher average incomes directly lead to both more investment in formal education and better health and longevity, and definitions and measurement of years of schooling and [[Life Expectancy|life expectancy]] can vary widely from country to country.